Chill-Engine/ChillZone-Engine/README.md

 # 𝓒𝓱𝓲𝓵𝓵 𝓩𝓸𝓷𝓮 - Application for Dicord Rich Presence
 [![pypresence](https://img.shields.io/badge/using-pypresence-00bb88.svg?style=for-the-badge&logo=discord&logoWidth=20)](https://github.com/qwertyquerty/pypresence)
 <br><br>

+## Archived!
+So...
+I archived this repository because of **dead end**.
+Yeah, i stopped updating this version (Unity version will not be cancelled)Ъ
+If you want to download remastered version made from nothing.
+Here you go.
+[ReZoneD](https://github.com/BlueBerrySans365/ReZoneD)

 ## Info
 This application like game, but it's not game.
 It's show's in what do you playing right now in your **Discord** profile.